WillemJiang/open-source-camp/README.md

 Providing tutorials for the newbie of open source

 ## Contents
-* Basic information about OpenSource
+* Basic information about How to running the OpenSource